-As one of the best-preserved cities in Japan, Kyoto is the cultural capital, and you can take a walk through history with many UNESCO heritage sites and rich traditions still intact.
+As one of the best-preserved cities in Japan, Kyoto is the unofficial cultural capital, and you can take a walk through history at its many UNESCO heritage sites and observe Japan's rich traditions.
 The city is home to thousands of ancient temples, shrines, Zen gardens, beautiful historic old towns and Geisha districts, making it visually fascinating at every turn.
 While a great place to visit any time of the year, we’ve discovered that spring or fall are ideal seasons, with the local flora providing a scenic backdrop of bright cherry blossoms or warm hues of red & orange from the maple trees.

 Visit temples & shrines

 Kyoto is world famous for its sacred ancient temples and shrines.
 There are literally thousands of in the city and nearby countryside, so choosing a few to see on a short visit can be daunting.
 But here are the top 4 must-visit temples and shrines in Kyoto:

 Located in eastern Kyoto, atop a hill overlooking the city, Kiyomizu-dera Temple is recognized in the Historic Monuments of Ancient Kyoto UNESCO World Heritage site listing.

 With a history that dates back 1200 years ago, the temple holds the sacred Eleven-headed Thousand-armed Kannon Bodhisattva, which is faithfully worshipped by the locals.
 The architecture of the temple's Main Hall is marvelous, built on a steep cliff using a traditional Japanese method of construction.
 The assembled collection of pillars and rails firmly supports the whole structure and makes it highly earthquake-resistant.